Return to Prairie Mountain!

 What’s going on here?
 After all, these differences are not small.

-While we think of the solstice as the shortest day based on sunlight hours, it isn’t the shortest “solar day”, defined as the measured time from noon on one day to noon on the next.
+While it’s true that the solstice is the shortest day based on sunlight hours, it isn’t the shortest solar day, which is defined as the measured time for the sun to pass over a given meridian line from one day to the next.
 In fact, solar days are the longest in December.
+It’s important to note that solar days are not the same as clock days, which are the familiar 24-hour periods that we measure with our timepieces.

 A recent article in Scientific American explains that there are two reasons for this counterintuitive result.
 With all credit to the excellent minutephysics video by Henry Reich (“Why December Has the Longest Days”) referenced in the article, I’ve reproduced the two reasons in the following chart.

 First, the shape of the Earth’s orbit is not a circle but an oval, an ellipse.
-The difference between the earth’s nearest and farthest points from the sun is small, about 3% of its average orbital distance of 150 million kilometres.
-This matters because as the earth reaches its closest point (perihelion), it moves faster through space.
-The faster movement lengthens the time needed for a given line of longitude to come around the next day to align with the sun.
+The difference between the earth’s nearest and farthest points from the sun is small, about 3 percent of its average orbital distance of 150 million kilometres.
+This matters because as the earth reaches its closest point (called the perihelion), it moves faster through space.
+This faster movement lengthens the solar day—again, that’s the time needed for a given line of longitude to come around the next day to align with the sun.
 This effect adds about eight seconds to the solar day.

-Besides the eccentricity of the earth’s orbit, the tilt of the earth’s axis also contributes to the disparity between solar day and clock day.
-This effect, called the obliquity effect, lengthens the days by about 20 seconds around the solstices, and shortens them by about 20 seconds around the equinoxes.
+Besides the eccentricity of the earth’s orbit, the tilt of its axis also contributes to the disparity between solar day and clock day.
+This effect, called the obliquity effect, lengthens the solar days by about 20 seconds around the solstices and shortens them by about 20 seconds around the equinoxes.

 Source: PlanetCalc Equation of Time calculator for 2024